33Sg/Agent-Based-Student-Automation-Helpdesk/README.md

-# 🎓 Agent-Based Admission Automation Framework

-Welcome to a smarter way of handling student admissions!
-This project is built to automate the entire admission process—from handling inquiries and verifying documents to checking eligibility and processing financial aid.
-By combining the power of AI with a modular agent-based design, this system reduces manual effort and makes admissions faster, smarter, and more reliable.

----

-## 🌟 What This Project Does

-This framework uses intelligent software agents, each focused on a specific part of the admission pipeline:

-- 📬 Answering applicant questions
-- 📄 Validating uploaded documents
-- ✅ Checking eligibility based on rules
-- 💰 Managing financial aid and fee slip generation

-It integrates modern tools like **OpenAI’s large language models**, **ChromaDB** for semantic search, and **SQLite** for structured decision-making.

----

-## 💡 Why It Matters

-Admissions can be complicated and time-consuming.
-This system helps universities and colleges reduce delays, avoid errors, and improve the experience for both administrators and students.
-The modular setup also makes it easy to scale and adapt for future needs.

----

-## 🧠 Tech Behind the Scenes

-- **OpenAI GPT** – Understands and processes natural language
-- **ChromaDB** – Finds relevant documents through semantic search
-- **SQLite** – Stores structured data like eligibility rules
-- **Python** – The core language for all agents

-You can also connect it to a chatbot interface for real-time monitoring.

----

-## 📊 Highlights

-- 90%+ accuracy in document validation
-- Fast and relevant responses to student queries
-- 65% reduction in processing time
-- Real-time monitoring with minimal human input

----

-## 🚀 What’s Next

-- 🌐 Multilingual support for global reach
-- 🧾 Deeper analytics for administrators
-- 🔗 API integration with national education portals
-- 📚 Extendable to other administrative processes

----

-## 🤝 Want to Contribute?

-We’d love your help!
-Whether you’re improving prompts, optimizing code, or adding features—just fork this repo and send us a pull request.
-Open to feedback and ideas!

----

-## 📄 License

-Licensed under the **MIT License** – free to use, modify, and share.

----

-## 📬 Contact

-Got questions, ideas, or collaboration requests?
-Reach out at:
-📧 `shrutisuman61@gmail.com`
+🎓 Agent-Based Admission Automation Framework (GENOVA) Welcome to a smarter way of handling student admissions!
+GENOVA is a collaborative, AI-powered platform built to automate the entire admission process—from handling inquiries and verifying documents to checking eligibility and processing financial aid.
+By combining intelligent agents with modular design, this system reduces manual effort and makes admissions faster, smarter, and more reliable.

+🌟 What This Project Does
+This framework leverages intelligent software agents, each responsible for a core admission function:

+📬 Answering applicant queries using NLP

+📄 Validating uploaded documents with rule-based checks

+✅ Evaluating student eligibility criteria

+💰 Managing financial aid requests and fee slip generation

+It integrates advanced tools like OpenAI’s large language models, ChromaDB for semantic search, and SQLite for structured logic handling.

+🤝 Teamwork & Collaboration
+GENOVA was developed as a group project, showcasing the importance of clear communication, role delegation, and seamless integration across modules.
+Each team member led specific agents/modules, and I contributed to both development and coordination efforts.
+Working together, we translated a complex real-world problem into a scalable tech solution.

+💡 Why It Matters
+Student admissions often involve repetitive, error-prone processes.
+GENOVA helps educational institutions:

+Minimize delays and manual work

+Improve the applicant experience

+Enable smarter decisions using AI insights

+Easily scale as student volumes grow

+🧠 Tech Behind the Scenes
+💬 OpenAI GPT – Natural language understanding for chatbot agents

+📚 ChromaDB – Semantic search for document and question retrieval

+🗃️ SQLite – Rule storage and fast lookups

+🐍 Python – Core language driving agent orchestration

+A chatbot interface is available for real-time usage and monitoring.

+📊 Key Highlights
+90%+ document validation accuracy

+Intelligent, human-like responses to applicant queries

+65%+ reduction in overall processing time

+Live monitoring with minimal human input

+🚀 What’s Next
+🌐 Add multilingual support

+📊 Enhanced analytics dashboards

+🔗 API integrations with national education portals

+📦 Modular extension for other academic workflows

+🤗 Want to Contribute?
+We welcome contributions!
+Whether you're improving prompts, enhancing logic, or proposing new features—feel free to fork this repo and submit a pull request.
+Your ideas matter.

+📄 License
+This project is licensed under the MIT License – use, modify, and share freely.

+📬 Contact
+Have feedback, ideas, or collaboration opportunities?
+Let’s connect:
+📧 shrutisuman61@gmail.com